BlackBerry may split its businesses to appease investors

 BlackBerry will hold its annual meeting on June 27th, and the move might be the company’s way “to appease investors,” The Globe and Mail reports.

-The once-popular smartphone company now caters to a number of interests, including cybersecurity.
+The once-popular smartphone company now caters to several interests, including cybersecurity.
 But its past as a handheld device manufacturer won’t likely be forgotten soon, especially with an upcoming film tracing the company’s founding.

 Image credit: Shutterstock

-Source: BlackBerry Via: The Globe and Mail
+Via: The Globe and Mail